 Look at the CTA on this landing page.
 It is simple and understandable at the same time.
 Here you can send a message to Yuval and leave your contact details.
 People do not like to share personal information but if you use this approach, a person understands why he should leave mail or his name so that you can reply to his message.

 Well, we hope that now you understand the difference between web copy and web content, and are already eager to make texts on your site effective and useful.
-If the inspiration has not come yet, you can always use our extraordinary ideas on creating websites in 2019.
+If the inspiration has not come yet, you can always use our extraordinary ideas on creating websites.

 And to summarize a little more.
 When writing a web copy, remember the basic principles of writing effective, selling a text on a site: